-- You must have been eligible for benefits at the time you incurred the medical expense. - Your claim denial must involve a medical judgment, claims subject to federal no surprises billing protections, or rescission of coverage. - The denial must not relate to your failure to meet the Plan's eligibility requirements (eligibility claims are not subject to external review). - You must have exhausted your internal appeal rights. - You must submit all the necessary information and forms.
+- You must have been eligible for benefits at the time you incurred the medical expense. - Your claim denial must involve a medical judgment or rescission of coverage.

+- The denial must not relate to your failure to meet the Plan's eligibility requirements (eligibility claims are not subject to external review). - You must have exhausted your internal appeal rights. - You must submit all the necessary information and forms.